Respiratory Syncytial Virus

 Learn more about Unmasking Respiratory Viruses: The Basics of Respiratory Viral Interactions (online CE course)

-The WHO estimates that Respiratory Syncytial Virus (RSV) is the most common respiratory infection in children with approximately 34 million cases per year, worldwide.
+The WHO estimates that respiratory syncytial virus (RSV) is the most common respiratory infection in children, with approximately 34 million yearly cases.
 Middle- and low-income countries suffer over 90% of all RSV-related deaths.
 Most children are estimated by the Centers for Disease Control and Prevention (CDC) to have had the virus by the time they have reached 2 years old.
-Symptoms include a runny nose, wheezing, fever, sneezing, and a decrease in appetite.
+Symptoms include a runny nose, wheezing, fever, sneezing, and decreased appetite.
 Like many other viruses, RSV can survive on surfaces and be spread through close contact with those with the illness.
-RSV is generally contagious for 3-8 days but those with a weakened immune system may shed the virus for up to 4 weeks.
-RSV infections can also occur in adults as well, but the symptoms are usually milder; however, severe infections can occur in older adults and those with weakened immune systems.
-There are indications that there may be possible interference between respiratory viruses as yearly peaks of RSV and Influenza occur at different times during the winter.
+RSV is generally contagious for 3–8 days, but those with a weakened immune system may shed the virus for up to 4 weeks.
+RSV infections can also occur in adults, but the symptoms are usually milder; however, severe infections can occur in older adults and those with weakened immune systems.
+There are indications of possible interference between respiratory viruses as yearly peaks of RSV and influenza occur at different times during the winter.

-Like Influenza, RSV is also an enveloped negative sense RNA virus, but RSV belongs to the Pneumoviridae family.
-The virus is approximately 150-300 nm in diameter and contains F (fusion) proteins on its surface which are used to attach to the host cell.
-F along with G (glycoprotein) both can illicit host antibody reactions.
-The virus also contains M (matrix) protein and three other nonstructural proteins.
+Like influenza, RSV is an enveloped single-stranded RNA virus that belongs to the Pneumoviridae family.
+The virus is approximately 150–300 nm in diameter.
+It contains F (fusion) and G (glycoprotein) proteins on its surface.
+These proteins are used to attach to the host cell.
+F and G proteins can illicit host antibody reactions.
+The virus contains M (matrix) protein and three other nonstructural proteins.